ecmwf-ifs/dwarf-p-cloudsc/benchmark/README.md

 # CLOUDSC benchmark setup for JUBE

-This provides three different benchmarks:
+This provides different benchmarks:

 - cpu
 - gpu
-- loki

-They used the JUBE benchmarking environment to automate their execution for a range of different build and run configurations.
+They use the JUBE benchmarking environment to automate their execution for a range of different build and run configurations.
 See [JUBE.md](JUBE.md) for an introduction.